mattkatt/simple-lazyload/README.md

 # lazyload
-A simple JS to lazy load images, videos and background-images.
+A simple JS to lazy load images, videos and background-images.<br>
 **Current Version** - 1.1

 ## Process